carpentries-incubator/pangenomics/_episodes/04-sequence_distance.md

 ~~~
 {: .output}

-First we need to put a label on each protein to know to which genome it belongs to, this will be important later.
-If we explore our annotated genomes, we have amino acid sequences with a header that has the sequence ID and the functional annotation.
+First, we need to put a label on each protein to know to which genome it belongs to, this will be important later.
+If we explore our annotated
+genomes, we have amino acid sequences with a header that has the sequence ID and the functional annotation.

 ~~~
 $ head -n1 Streptococcus_agalactiae_A909_mini.faa